Antyss77/Antyss77/README.md

 ## "We can't predict where the Computer Revolution will lead us.
 All we know for sure is that when we finally get there, we won't have enough RAM."

-- 🔭 I just launched my first course: [Become A VS Code SuperHero!][course]!
 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2020/2021 Goals: Contribute to open source projects, and learn other languages
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡

 ### Spotify Playing 🎧